hasinhayder/hydra/README.md

 ### Update a Role (Admin Ability Required)

-To list the roles, make an `HTTP PUT` or `HTTP PATCH` call to the following route, with Admin Token obtained from Admin Login.
+To update a role, make an `HTTP PUT` or `HTTP PATCH` request to the following route, with Admin Token obtained from Admin Login.
 Add this token as a standard `Bearer Token` to your API call.

 ```shell
 http://localhost:8000/api/roles/{roleid}